eddmann/eddmann.github.io/_posts/2011/2011-10-10-latex-an-introduction.md

 ## Installation

 There are installation packages available for all major platforms.
-If you are using OSX, an installer can be found at [MacTeX](http://www.tug.org/mactex/), which also bundles TeXShop—great for quick experiments.
+If you are using OSX, an installer can be found at [MacTeX](http://www.tug.org/mactex/), which also bundles TeXShop - great for quick experiments.
 Windows users can head to [proTeXt](http://www.tug.org/protext/), which follows a similarly simple installation process as its Mac variant.

 ![A screenshot of TeXShop in action](/uploads/latex-an-introduction/tex-shop.png)